-RKM Primary Care cares about our patients and makes every effort to insure they have the health care coverage they need.
+RKM Primary Care cares about our patients and makes every effort to ensure they have the health care they need.
 We turn no one away based on their ability to pay.
 RKM Primary Care offers eligibility assistance at all primary care locations.

 This service includes:

 - Assistance with understanding their Medicare benefits for 64 year olds who are approaching Medicare age;

 - Assistance in completing paperwork for Medicaid, LaCHIP and Expanded Medicaid

 - Certified Application Counselors assist patients with Market Place options